EmekaOnyekwelu/SQL-Udacity-DFDN/README.md

 ORDER BY 1 desc

-/* query the type of genre that drives the sales in topmost country */ SELECT ROUND (SUM(InvoiceLine.UnitPrice * InvoiceLine.Quantity),0) AS 'Sales_USA Billing Country', Genre.Name AS 'Genre Name' FROM InvoiceLine
+/* query3 the type of genre that drives the sales in topmost country */ SELECT ROUND (SUM(InvoiceLine.UnitPrice * InvoiceLine.Quantity),0) AS 'Sales_USA Billing Country', Genre.Name AS 'Genre Name' FROM InvoiceLine
 JOIN Invoice